sinamajidian/HapMC/README.md

 ```

-When you have a Bam and VCF files, we suggest you to use [ExtractHAIRS](https://github.com/vibansal/HapCUT2).
+When you have a Bam and VCF files, we suggest you to use [ExtractHAIRS](https://github.com/vibansal/HapCUT2) to create a fragment file.

 ```
 ./extractHAIRS  --bam reads.sorted.bam --VCF variants.VCF --out fragment.txt